The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The Public Transportation Apps You Need

-DaBus2 for Oahu's bus system.
+DaBus2 for Oahu’s bus system.
 It shows real-time arrivals, tracks buses on GPS, and lets you bookmark your favorite stops.
+TheBus is actually pretty decent here – $3 gets you anywhere on the island with a cash fare (or use a HOLO card for automatic fare capping and free transfers).

 The app isn’t perfect.
 Sometimes buses disappear from the arrival screen even though they’re still coming.
 Other times it says the bus is five minutes away, and it shows up in two.